orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 To minimize fragmentation and avoid wasting memory, the allocator should:

 1\) Search the entire sgregated freelist first.
+Searching higher lists 1 by 1 if suitable block couldn't be found in the list you indexed into.
-- Look for a free block that satisfies teh request(including splitting if applicable).
+- Look for a free block that satisfies the request(including splitting if applicable).

 2\) Only allocate from `current_avail` region is no suitable free block exists.
 - This grows the heap only when reuse is impossible.